 Blunomy's model predicts the demand and energy consumption on the network based on its current configuration and incorporates the impact of the emerging trends mentioned above.
-In practice, the forecast is built based on six different building blocks that are forecast separately and then added together to form the final forecast.
+The forecast is built based on seven different building blocks that are forecast separately and then added together to form the final forecast.
 Figure 2-11 illustrates this overall process.